Asher on Aspen: Roads Less Taken

 My head rolled back as I took a moment to marvel at the sky above.
 It was a glorious night and it just so happened to be a full moon.
 As the sun began to set, I noticed the clouds start to shift, revealing a stunning scene of immeasurable beauty.
 Chaotic and astonishing brushstrokes of pink and purple filled the sky’s canvas.
 The sunset and the soulful music were subtle reminders of how insignificant and tiny we are in the grand scheme of things.
 It was a gentle reminder that we are just tiny little specs in the middle of a great big universe, and our problems are never really as big as they first appear.

 After the show, we moseyed back to our snug log cabin by the light of the moon.
-The cabin, which was called “Homestead,” embodied the rich architectural traditions of the classic American ranch.
-A large bison hide covered the floor, freshly chopped wood sat neatly next to the wood-burning fireplace, and a Pendleton throw lined the bottom half of the bed.
+The cabin embodied the rich architectural traditions of the classic American ranch.
+A large cowhide covered the floor, a sheep-skin rug draped over the chair, a Pendleton throw lined the bottom half of the bed, and freshly chopped wood sat neatly next to the wood-burning fireplace.
 We had our own private bathroom and mini-fridge, and that’s really all we needed.
-It was cozy and quaint, but exactly what I was hoping for.
-The simplicity was utterly refreshing.
+It was cozy and quaint, and the simplicity was utterly refreshing.

 Driving away the next morning, we both felt calm and enlightened.
 Beyul was like an illicit secret that we felt lucky to be in on.
 The peaceful venture made me realize that it is so important to seek out a new perspective every once in a while.
 We get so comfortable when we fall into a routine that it’s easy to forget how important it is to step back and look at things from a new light.